Andolatam/api-docs/source/includes/_checking_account.md

 }
 ```

-The users can check their MercadoPago account using the companyID and total (account balance).
+The users can add funds to their MercadoPago accounts using the companyID and total (account balance).
 The 'total' parameter is given from 'Get Checking Account' endpoint.

 ### HTTP Request